Ruminating on Rudiments

 Accuracy, dexterity and control are vital tools for expression on the drums.

-Effective Rudimental Practise
+Effective Rudimental Practice

 When learning a new rudiment, clarity, dynamics and stick control are critical.
 Many beginners tend to prioritize speed over cleanliness when playing rudiments.
-Emphasizing accuracy over speed and working with a metronome during early stages of development are invaluable.
+Emphasizing accuracy over speed and working with a metronome during the early stages of development are invaluable.

 Unfortunately, disciplined rudimental practice can seem monotonous to younger students.